 Alyssa Coppelman is a photo editor based in Austin, Texas.
 She is a regular picture researcher for Harper’s Magazine, and was their Assistant Art Director before moving to Austin in 2011.
 She has written for Slate’s photo blog Behold and Hatje Cantz’s fotoblog.
 She edits photographer’s portfolios and has done picture research for Oxford American, Foreign Affairs, various book covers, and has consulted on photo books.
 Before getting into the publishing industry, Alyssa worked in film production in art department and wardrobe, and still watches what could easily be considered too many movies.

-Matthew Leifheit is Photo Editor of VICE magazine.
+Matthew Leifheit is the Photo Editor of Vice magazine.
 In addition to contributing articles to Feature Shoot and TIME Magazine’s Lightbox blog, Leifheit self-publishes Matte Magazine, a platform for established and emerging artists that has been collected by the Museum of Modern Art library in New York.

 Laura Barisonzi is a portrait and sports photographer based in NYC.
 Starting out as a painter, she now spends hours on a digital tablet instead of inhaling turpentine fumes, shooting for clients like Dove, Hemispheres, Madison Square Garden Entertainment, Runner’s World, and Newsweek.
 She has lived for short stints in Chile, China, and Russia, and though still addicted to travel, she is slightly less tolerant of overnight buses on bumpy roads than she used to be.